 Then they asked the sample what proportion of alcoholism is a disease and what proportion is a personal weakness.
 The average proportion that M.D.s judged to be personal weakness was 31%.
 Only 12% of physicians believed that alcoholism is 100% a disease.3

 Researchers made a survey of over 88,000 doctors in the U.S. “Only 49% of the physicians characterized alcoholism as a disease.”
 Over 75% believed that the major causes of alcoholism are “personality and emotional problems.”4

-A survey of psychiatrists and psychologists employed by the Veterans Administration was conducted by Dr. Wilma Knox.
+A survey of psychiatrists and psychologists at the Veterans Administration was done by Dr. Wilma Knox.
 “Their attitudes were remarkably similar.
 Both groups rejected the disease concept in preference to characterizing alcoholism as a behavior problem, symptom complex, or escape mechanism.
 Both groups were inconsistent in advocating psychiatric hospitalization while considering treatment benefits very limited.
 Members of both groups were reluctant to participate personally to any degree in rendering this treatment.”5

 One survey of doctors found that only about 20% believed substance addiction to be a disease.6 Another survey found that only 27% of doctors believed that alcoholism is a disease.
 The majority viewed alcoholism as a social or psychological problem rather than disease.7

 Scholars surveyed doctors attending an annual conference of the International Doctors in Alcoholics Anonymous.
 They found that 80% of its members believed that alcoholism is simply bad behavior – – not a disease.8